Importing & Exporting

 The University is required to comply with all U.S. export control laws, including the Export Administration Regulations (EAR) and the International Traffic in Arms Regulations (ITAR).
 U.S. export controls laws restrict the export of certain products and services to certain countries and people, and are complex.

-For assistance with your export, please visit the Office of Trade Compliance's website or contact the Trade Compliance Team at TradeCompliance@pitt.edu.
+For assistance with your export, please visit the Office of Research Security and Trade Compliance's website or contact the Trade Compliance Team at ResearchSecurity@pitt.edu.

 Exports Controls Product Classification Requirement

-In accordance with United States Export Control laws, two departments (the University’s Office of Trade Compliance and Purchasing Services) need to review the Export Controls Classification on the following types of goods and services purchases:
+In accordance with United States Export Control laws, two departments (the University’s Office of Research Security and Trade Compliance and Purchasing Services) need to review the Export Controls Classification on the following types of goods and services purchases:

-• Goods purchases greater than $10,000 per item for the School of Engineering, the School of Information Sciences, and the Natural Sciences Division of the Dietrich School.
+• Goods purchases greater than $10,000 per item for the School of Engineering, the School of Computing and Information, and the Natural Sciences Division of the Dietrich School that are classified as anything other than EAR99.
 This review will satisfy the University’s responsibility to 1) ensure that a Technology Control Plan is developed for any deemed export issues, and 2) evaluate any purchases for current or eventual export.

 • Services purchases – only when an item is being sent by the University to a supplier outside the U.S.